-The Group has entered into commodity future contracts during the financial year with the objectives of hedging the Group's exposure to adverse price movements in aluminum.
+The Group has entered into commodity future contracts during the financial year with the objectives of hedging the Group's exposure to adverse price movements in aluminium.
 The commodity future contracts have maturity dates that coincide with the expected occurrence of these transactions.
-The fair value of these contracts has been determined based on the difference between the contract value and fair value of the derivative financial instruments as at the end of the reporting period.
+The fair value of these contracts has been determined based on the difference between the contract value and fair value of the underlying commodity as at the end of the reporting period.